cert-manager/cert-manager/docs/tutorials/acme/quick-start/index.rst

     purpose.

-    Note that if you're using this document as a guide to configure cert-manager for your own Issuer, you must either create the Issuers in the same namespace as your Ingress resouces, adding '-n my-namespace' to your 'kubectl create' commands, or use a ClusterIssuer.
-ClusterIssuer resouces apply across all Ingress resources in your cluster and don't have this namespace-matching requirement.
+    Note that if you're using this document as a guide to configure cert-manager for your own Issuer, you must create the Issuers in the same namespace as your Ingress resouces by adding '-n my-namespace' to your 'kubectl create' commands.
+Your other option is to replace your Issuers with ClusterIssuers.

-    More information on the difference between Issuers and ClusterIssuers, how to create ClusterIssuers, and when you might choose to use each can be found
+    ClusterIssuer resources apply across all Ingress resources in your cluster and don't have this namespace-matching requirement.

-    at:
+    More information on the differences between Issuers and ClusterIssuers and when you might choose to use each can be found at:

     https://docs.cert-manager.io/en/latest/tasks/issuers/index.html#difference-between-issuers-and-clusterissuers